As part of a QCDR, the US Wound & Podiatry Registries serve many purposes beyond helping medical providers report for MIPS:

 The Centers for Medicare and Medicaid Services (CMS) transitioned physician payment to the Merit-based Incentive Payment System (MIPS), and private payers are following suit.
 As of January 2017, your Medicare Part B payments (and probably payment from all the other payers) will be linked in large part to the reporting of clinical Quality Measures using your EHR.
 Transmitting data to the US Wound & Podiatry Registries is another way to accumulate points for Promoting Interoperability (formerly Meaningful Use) within MIPS.

-Unless you’re an IntellicureEHR user, when you join the US Wound & Podiatry Registries, you will send us your Continuity of Care Documents (CCDs).
+When you join the US Wound & Podiatry Registries, you will send us your Continuity of Care Documents (CCDs).
 The data in CCDs will be used to provide you with benchmarking reports that will compare your patient and practice data in comparison with national aggregate data.
 You can look for outliers in your practice patterns or use of technology, and you can understand the risk level of your patients in comparison to the rest of the country.
 You can use benchmarking reports for Quality Improvement (QI) activities by identifying which practice patterns might be outside of the norm.
 You can also use these reports to identify the prevalence rate of certain co-morbid diseases like diabetes in your practice.
 These data can be used to understand the importance of care in prevention of diabetic lower extremity amputations.